congthinh2132/Excel-RFM-Analysis/README.md

 - This approach will support launching marketing campaigns to express gratitude to loyal customers and nurture potential customers into becoming long-term supporters of the company.

 ### 3. Dataset:

-Dataset includes 4 different related tables including: transaction information, products information, customers information, returned orders of customers purchasing products from 2014 to 2017 and RFM classification
+Dataset from a Superstore(retail chain) includes 4 different related tables including: transaction information, products information, customers information, returned orders of customers purchasing products from 2014 to 2017 and RFM classification
 - Transaction information:
 ![image](https://github.com/user-attachments/assets/32b4c9a5-b674-4caf-b926-aa5dbf09b375)
 - Products information: